dublado/csabapalfi.github.io/README.md

 ## Deployment

-Served by [Github Pages](https://pages.github.com/) and automatically built and deployed when commits are pushed GitHub.
+Served by [Github Pages](https://pages.github.com/) and automatically built and deployed when commits are pushed to GitHub.

 ## CSS